-While Klein's paper motivated strongly such a pressure-based approach, in which the pressure is used as a primary variable, Guillard and Viozat [12] proposed a further development of the pre-conditioning technique based on the low Mach number asymptotic analysis.
+While Klein's paper motivated strongly such a pressure-based approach, in which the pressure is used as a primary variable, Guillard and Viozat [13] proposed a further development of the pre-conditioning technique based on the low Mach number asymptotic analysis.
 The question with respect to efficiency of this density-based approach in comparison to the pressure-based has no clear answer.
 The pressure-based solver has its advantage especially in the low Mach number regime due to the splitting of stiff and non-stiff terms.
 All the implicit treatment of the stiff terms is reduced to a scalar elliptic equation for the pressure.
 For small Mach numbers such a pressure-based approach is usually used in commercial codes.
-In the fully compressible regime the pressure-based approach has the restriction of the implicit treatment of the sonic terms even for M > 1, which may be no longer necessary.
+In the fully compressible regime the pressure-based approach has the restriction of the implicit treatment of the sonic terms even for M>1, which may be no longer necessary.
 The density-based approach has the advantage that it starts from a typical compressible solver as used in aerodynamics to get a steady state.
 Hence, we expect that it will be the best approach for larger Mach numbers.
 At small Mach numbers, the preconditioning reduces the sound speed of the system to avoid the stiffness in the equations.
 By a dual time stepping technique it may be extended to unsteady flows.
-Hence, for very small Mach numbers the density-based approach should be more difficult - the M = 0 case can not be handeled.
+Hence, for very small Mach numbers the density-based approach should be more difficult - the M=0 case can not be handeled.

 The rest of this paper is organised as follows.
-Section 2 contains several preliminaries: in Section 2.1 we briefly recall the asymptotic analysis as well as the incompressible limit due to Klainerman and Majda [17].
+Section 2 contains several preliminaries: in Section 2.1 we briefly recall the asymptotic analysis as well as the incompressible limit due to Klainerman and Majda [18].
 In Section 2.2 we recall Klein's flux splitting and introduce our choice of reference pressure.
 In Section 2.3 we prove that the non-stiff subsystem respects the structure of divergence-free velocity and constant pressure fields.
 This property helps to avoid spurious initial layers for low Mach number computations.

-In Section 3 we introduce our time discretisation and prove the AP property: in Section 3.1, we propose the first order scheme IMEX scheme.
+In Section 3 we introduce our time discretization and prove the AP property: in Section 3.1, we propose the first order scheme IMEX scheme.
 In Section 3.2 we derive the nonlinear elliptic pressure equation and discuss an iterative linearization to solve it.
 In Section 3.3 we prove the AP property for this scheme.
-In Section 3.4 we define a second-order time discretisation based on the Runge-Kutta Crank-Nicolson (RK2CN) scheme.
-In Section 3.5 we introduce a fourth order pressure stabilization which stabilizes a series of instabilities observed in the experiments.
-While the ratio $\Delta t/\Delta x$ is still independent of ε in the AP analysis, we need to restrict both Δt and Δx as the Mach number goes to zero.
+In Section 3.4 we define a second-order time discretization based on the Runge-Kutta Crank-Nicolson (RK2CN) scheme.
+At this point our scheme is not uniformly asymptotically stable with respect to ε .
+Indeed, for some test problems, the scheme is only stable if $\Delta t = O(\varepsilon \Delta x)$.
+Therefore, we introduce a fourth order pressure stabilization in Section 3.5.
+We prove asymptotic consistency in Theorem 4.1.
+While the ratio $\Delta t/\Delta x$ is now independent of ε , we need to restrict both Δt and Δx as the Mach number goes to zero as $\Delta t = O(\varepsilon^{2/3}) = \Delta x$.